 Today’s headlines are filled with articles on the challenges government face in regulating big platforms such as Google, Facebook, and others.
 Alex Benay argues this the battle was lost a decade ago.
 We are now faced with a new battle, one which our institutions are once again ill-equipped to fight: the battle to manage the machines.
 In this presentation, Alex explores the most pressing AI and data battles taking place, while bringing to life some of the important real-world scenarios we too often ignore either as corporate citizens or everyday individuals.
 From for-profile companies making decisions without human intervention to certain governments controlling ISO standards processes on AI, Alex will draw from his personal experience developing the worlds first Algorithmic Impact Assessment tool to show how we can mitigate risk.
 Audiences will walk away with a clear understanding of how their organizations can better prepare themselves for the algorithmic battles to come; how to choose ethical technology suppliers; the role corporate values plays in automation & more.

 • The primary threats in this space, and what the battles being waged by the data & AI giants mean to you.

 • What steps organizations can take to prepare themselves for the rise of algorithms within their institutions.

 • How ethical automation can be be used in tangible ways to help organizations achieve goals.

-Alex Benay is bringing a different lens to the technology landscape of government-his goal is to create a government that is more exponential, rather than linear, in order to meet Canadians’ needs for digital services.
+Alex Benay applied a different lens to the technology landscape of government with a goal to create a government that is more exponential, rather than linear, in order to meet Canadians’ needs for digital services.
 Alex’s keynote address will discuss the ways in which the public sector must strive to engage with citizens in a way that is open and digital by default first.
 Alex will also touch on how the Government of Canada, among others, must embrace the technologies needed to operate in a digital world and promote innovation in the public sector – in order to bring government services into the information age.